meadow-811338_1280.jpeg

 About

-My name is Stephen and I’ve been a Psychotherapist for 25 years, practicing Integrative Psychotherapy and Existential Analysis in Stepps, Glasgow, Scotland.
+• My name is Stephen and I’ve been a Psychotherapist for 26 years, practicing Integrative Psychotherapy and Existential Analysis in Stepps, Glasgow, Scotland.
 My practice is located about 4 miles northeast from the city centre.
-It is a quiet, residential area with free, on-street parking.
-I provide a safe, comfortable in-person and online environment in which to meet, which allows us to focus on the work you want to do, with an assurance of complete privacy and confidentiality.
+Stepps is a quiet, residential area with free, on-street parking.
+I provide a safe, comfortable in-person and online environment in which to meet, which allows us to focus on the work you want to do, with an assurance of complete privacy, sensitivity, and confidentiality.

-I did over six years of psychotherapy training, attending universities in London, where I gained two Masters degrees: one in Integrative Psychotherapy and Counselling, and the other in Existential Psychotherapy and Counselling, both degrees earned with Distinction.
-I do Continuous Professional Development each year and am continually exploring and studying new ways to understand, help and support my patients.
+• I did over six years of psychotherapy training, attending universities in London, where I gained two Masters degrees: one in Integrative Psychotherapy, and the other in Existential Psychotherapy, both degrees earned with Distinction.
+I operate by weekly reflective practice, and by continuous professional development each year and am continually exploring and studying new ways to understand, help and support my patients.

-I'm in my 25th year of professional psychotherapy practice, with ten of those years spent as a psychotherapist in NHS tertiary care, with over twenty patients a week referred to me by GPs, Psychiatrists, Community Mental Health Teams and Social Workers; helping patients recover and heal from a wide variety of serious psychiatric disorders and everyday life difficulties.
-These ranged from chronic depression and anxiety, struggles with relationships, the effects of neglect, abuse and trauma in childhood and adulthood, and low self-esteem, to severe and enduring mental health problems, personality disorders and existential struggles.
+• I'm in my 27th year of professional psychotherapy practice, with ten of those years spent as a psychotherapist in NHS tertiary care, with over twenty patients a week with serious and enduring mental health problems, and who were referred to me by GPs, Psychiatrists, Community Mental Health Teams and Social Workers.

 Photo: Picture of me and Brim: a dog I rescued in Malaysia